oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

  	![Enterprise Summary Alarms chart, highlighting the count of all open alarms](images/3-1-ent-sum.png " ")

 	The alarm slide-out provides details of open alarms.
-These details include Alarm name, Severity and Triggered time.
-The results can be ordered by selecting the column title.
+These details include the severity, trigger time, resource name, metric name, dimension of the metric in a firing state, current value, and alarm name.
+The current value can help DevOps teams prioritze the order the open alerts should be triaged.
+The table can be ordered by selecting the column title.

  	Let's return to the Enterprise Summary by clicking **Close**.